Elystan Street

 Elystan Street is a London restaurant co-owned by chef patron Phil Howard and Rebecca Mascarenhas.
 Howard and Mascarenhas established the restaurant on 27 September 2016, six months after Howard sold and left his previous restaurant The Square.
 Elystan Street earned its first Michelin star in October 2017 and has retained it since.

 Background

 Phil Howard had been a chef patron of The Square since its opening at St James's in December 1991.
 The Square earned its second Michelin star in 1998, one year after its relocation to Mayfair in 1997.
-In March 2016, after years of holding two Michelin stars, Howard and his business partner Nigel Platts-Martin sold The Square to its newer owner Marlon Abela.
+In March 2016, after eighteen years of holding two Michelin stars, Howard and his business partner Nigel Platts-Martin sold The Square to its newer owner Marlon Abela.

 Elystan Street was the former location of chef Tom Aikens's Michelin-starred eponymous restaurant, which was operated from 2003 to January 2014, aside from temporary closure for refurbishment from July 2011 to January 2012.
 Prior to establishment of Aikens's restaurant, the site was also the former location of a pub Malborough Arms.